 SaaS vendors will follow a playbook, asking you to purchase more licenses to get discounts.
 This is where most procurement teams fail.
 They go overboard and purchase surplus licenses for a discounted price.

-But the surplus licenses will be left unused by the team, leading to poor ROI, and the team will wait for the next renewal window to eliminate unused licenses.
+However, the team will leave the surplus licenses unused, leading to poor ROI, and the team will wait for the next renewal window to eliminate unused licenses.
 Then, when the window arrives, the vendor will cite inflation and increase their pricing plans.
 The cost savings you dreamed of will never see the light of day.
 This is the case in most contract negotiations.

 So, clearly understand how many licenses your team needs and the allocated budget, and negotiate only for them.
 Promise a long-term contract if the vendor isn’t open to your demands.